 Australian wool production forecast April 2019

-The first forecast for 2019/20 is for shorn wool production is 285 mkg greasy, a further fall of 4.5%, due to a reduction in the number of sheep expected to be shorn.
-This early forecast assumes normal seasonal conditions in 2019/20
+August 16, 2019 The second forecast for 2019/20 shorn wool production is 285 mkg greasy, a reduction of 5%, due to a decline in the number of sheep expected to be shorn.

 Source: Australian Wool Production Forecast Committee and Australian Wool Testing Authority

 The chart at left demonstrates the decline in merino production over the last 25 years.
 The data is for full years to June 30, 2019.

 It is important to note that this id for all wool types (not just merino).

 See the Micron Profile chart to understand more about merino production

 We usually only update this chart once per year in July.